Did a feedback mechanism between propositional and prescriptive knowledge create modern growth?: Measuring knowledge spillovers and innovation

-Overall, we have shown that the \textit{SteamBERTh}-based innovation measure from equation~\ref{eq:innovation} successfully captures key dimensions of historical patents' innovativeness pre-1800.
-We argue that, by extension, the \textit{SteamBERTh}-based spillover measures are also likely to perform well.
+Overall, this section has shown that the \textit{SteamBERTh}-based innovation measure from equation~\ref{eq:innovation} successfully captures key dimensions of historical patents' innovativeness pre-1800.
+Given that the spillover measure follows the same logic, we also expect it to capture the same information flows.
+To add further evidence, the next section validates the spillover measure against authors' publications in multiple fields.